 Day 19: Wednesday 19 September, Perros-Guirec – Mûr-de-Bretagne – Bazouges-la-Pérouse – Dinan

-- Les Jardins du Botrain, Mûr-de-Bretagne
+- Les Jardins du Botrain, Mûr-de-Bretagne (subject to confirmation closer to the date)

 - Château de la Ballue, Bazouges-la-Pérouse